-As part of Program requirements, Grantees will be responsible for verifying that program participants and/or beneficiaries comply with the established income limits.
-Section 40: Eligibility Verification of the grant application requires applicants to describe the process that the applicant will use to verify that all participants and/or beneficiaries comply with the low-to-moderate income requirements.
+As part of the Program requirements, Grantees will be responsible for verifying that program participants and/or beneficiaries comply with the established income limits.
+Section 39: Eligibility Verification of the grant application requires applicants to describe the process that the applicant will use to verify that all participants and/or beneficiaries comply with the low-to-moderate income requirements.

-Allowable Program Measures
+Allowable Grant Measures

 The majority of grant funds must be used directly on energy efficiency measures, including the purchase and installation of machinery and/or equipment.
-A limited amount of grant funding may be used for the costs of technical assessments, licenses, engineering, and/or training, only after written approval by MEA.
+A limited amount of grant funding may be used for the costs of technical assessments, licenses, engineering, and/or training, only after written MEA approval.

-Program Restrictions & Limitations
+Grant Restrictions & Limitations